A dog eating grass and coughing frantically is mostly instincts. But it could be something more serious, like kennel cough or heartworm.

 - Treat Anxiety

-Treatment for anxiety includes training, anti-depressant medications in severe cases as well as exercising your dog.
-Spending enough time with your dog is important in order for him to feel satisfied.
-This also provides you with an opportunity to monitor him for any behavioral changes.
+Spending enough time with your dog is essential for him to feel satisfied.
+This also allows you to monitor him for any behavioral changes.

-It is also important to understand that your dog does not like to be alone.
-Dogs should naturally live in packs, and domestication makes us their pack.
-We live and treat each other like family, as well as protect each other.
+We live and treat each other like family and protect each other.
 Failure to see you around is likely to cause anxiety and stress issues in your dog.

 - Parasite control